Vlastimil Koubek: Final works

 Although by 1990, Koubek Architects was the 12th largest architectural firm in the D.C.-Baltimore area, Koubek personally worked on only a few projects in the 1990s.
 With John V. Yanik AIA as Associate Architect For Design, Koubek was the Architect of Record for converting the 1919 gymnasium at The Catholic University of America into "The Edward M. Crough Center For Architectural Studies."
 In 1990, The Washington Chapter of The American Institute of Architects presented a Merit Award to the Center and the Architects "For extraordinary Achievement in Architecture."
 Although he was not the lead architect on the project, he did the working drawings for the AARP Building at 601 E Street NW.
 He also did the working drawings for the massive, block-long new headquarters for the International Finance Corporation at 2121 Pennsylvania Avenue NW in 1997.

 1414 Water Street (the "Water Tower"), one of Koubek's last projects.

 Some of his last projects were the renovations to the 13-story, Beaux-Arts Hamilton Crowne Plaza in 1992 (1001 14th Street NW), the 29-story, post-Modernist 100 Harborview Drive condominiums in Baltimore in 1993, and Baltimore's 33-story, post-Modernist Water Tower (414 Water Street) condominiums in 2000 (in association with Sasaki Associates).

 Other activities

 In addition to his architectural work, Koubek performed civic service as well.
 He and his wife, Eva, were both highly active in the Czech émigré community in the United States and especially the Washington, D.C., area.
-In 1990, Czechoslovakian President Václav Havel appointed Koubek to a 15-member international board of consultants.
+In 1990, Czechoslovak President Václav Havel appointed Koubek to a 15-member international board of consultants.
 In 1969, President Richard Nixon appointed Koubek to serve on an architectural advisory panel to the General Services Administration.
 In 1984, Koubek served as a consultant to the United States Department of State, inspecting security arrangements at United States Foreign Service housing in Europe and Asia.

 Koubek was a nationally known authority on how to draft construction documents for commercial buildings.
 He became a multi-millionaire through his architectural work and investments.